 3. Web Based Delivery

 Web based delivery or “man-in-the-middle,” is a sophisticated technique.
-In this method, the hacker is places the phishing system in between the legitimate website and the user.
+In this method, the hacker places the phishing system in between the legitimate website and the user.
 As the user passes his/her information, the phishing system gathers it without the knowledge of the user.
 If you have watched the episode "Hooli-Con" from the 4th Season of Silicon Valley, you know exactly what we are talking about.

-Prevention: A multi layered security system is your best defence against such attacks.
+Prevention: A multi layered security system is your best defense against such attacks.
 Do not worry, it is not as complicated as it sounds.
 A multi layered security consists of an OTP (one-time password) in combination with a memorized password.
 We recommend using a password manager such as LastPass with Google Authenticator since memorizing passwords for all your business, personal, and social apps can be rather taxing on your memory.
 The 2FA/T-FA (two factor authentication) is a great tool that provides this layered security.

 4. Link Manipulation